As a savvy internet user, you might think no one clicks on Facebook ads.

 The third option is to create the images yourself.
 If you’re a graphic designer, this is easy.
 If you aren’t, you can still create typographic images or use basic image editing to create something original from existing pictures.

 Each campaign should have at least three ads with the same interest targets.
 Using a small number of ads will allow you to gather data on each one.
-For a given campaign, only 1-2 ads will get a lot of impressions, so don’t bother running too many at once.
+For a given campaign, only one to two ads will get a lot of impressions, so don’t bother running too many at once.

 After seeing your image, users will (hopefully) read your ad text.
 Here you can sell them on your product or service and earn their click.

-AIDA is a lot to fit into 115 characters.
-Write 5-10 ads until you’re able to fit a succinct sales pitch into the ad.
+AIDA is a lot to fit into 165 characters.
+Write five or ten ads until you’re able to fit a succinct sales pitch into the ad.

 Here’s an example for an online programming course: